FOGProject/fog-docs/docs/kb/how-tos/deploy-dual-boot-multi-disk-image.md

+---
+title: Deploying a Dual-Boot Multi-Disk Image
+description: describe how to deploy a dual-boot multi-disk image to other devices
+tags:
+	- dual-boot
+	- multi-disk
+	- linux
+	- postinstall
+	- efibootmgr
+---
-# Deploying a Dual-Boot Multi-Disk Linux Image
+# Deploying a Dual-Boot Multi-Disk Image

 If you create a Multi-Disk image with a dual boot configuration, the efi boot entries will not be maintained automatically when deployed to